Last updated on June 11th, 2022 at 03:31 pm

 Our Western culture has taught many of us that being successful means you must move faster and do more.
 But what if this was a lie?

 What if, instead, 20 percent of what you did had 80 percent impact on your bottom line, just because you were more mindful?
-While many people think of Buddhists, yoga and meditation when it comes to mindfulness, that is only a limited definition.
+While many people think of Buddhists, yoga, meditation, and delta binaural beats when it comes to mindfulness, that is only a limited definition.
 Mindfulness is the psychological process of bringing one’s attention to experiences occurring in the present moment.

 When we lack mindfulness, we miss cues at the tip of the iceberg telling us an opportunity or potential disaster is about to occur.
 This opportunity may be a cue in a shift in the marketplace to tell us to adjust our strategic plan; or a cue from our customer who is subtly letting us know they are dissatisfied and looking elsewhere.
 Missing these cues can have an extreme adverse effect on our bottom line.
 In hindsight we see the signs, but we have already passed the exit or entrance leading us to a better choice.

 When we move about our life like a bull in a china shop, we can often become unaware of our surroundings and the imprint we leave behind.
 Moving about like an eagle, on the other hand, we soar high above the chaos and are wise on when and where to land.
 Mindfulness allows us to go about our business more intentionally, fearlessly and efficiently so we can make choices in alignment with our vision, values and goals.

 Here are three ways you can become more mindful and positively affect your bottom line: